Jason Michael Castro

 - Debut June 22, 2010

-Castro made his big league debut on June 22nd, 2010 going 1 for 4 in a game against the San Francisco Giants with a single off Tim Lincecum.
+Jason again was the youngest player in Houston's spring training camp in 2010.
+He began the year with the AAA Round Rock Express, hitting .265/.365/.355 in 57 games, before being called up in June.
+Jason made his big league debut on June 22, going 1-for-4 in a game against the San Francisco Giants with a single off Tim Lincecum.
 He was immediately installed as the team's regular catcher.
-He was only hitting .182/.289/.303 after 11 games and only improved to .205 in 67 games by the end of the season.
+In 67 games, Jason hit .205/.286/.287 with 2 home runs.
 He then missed the entire 2011 season after having surgery on his right knee in spring training.
-He then got more bad news the following December, having to undergo another round of surgery, this time to remove a bone in his left foot, the result of an injury suffered in the Arizona Fall League a few weeks earlier.
-He was scheduled to miss the start of spring training in 2012 as a result but was ready for the start of the season.
-He spent the entire year with the Astros, except for missing a month from mid-July to mid-August with a resurgence of his knee problem.
+He got more bad news the following December, having to undergo another round of surgery, this time to remove a bone in his left foot, the result of an injury suffered in the Arizona Fall League a few weeks earlier.
+He was scheduled to miss the start of spring training in 2012, but was ready for the start of the season.
+He spent the entire year with the Astros, except for a month from mid-July to mid-August with a resurgence of his knee problem.
 He played 87 games, hitting .257/.334/.401 with 6 homers and 29 RBI as the team's primary catcher.

 - AL All-Star (2013)